arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 * log(logn) < logn

-* Time complexity is independent of the and it is constant only.
+* Time complexity is independent of the input and it is constant only.
 Then it is called as constant runtime complexity.
 It is represented by '1' and not the no. of steps of the algorithm.

 * i=0, i<n